noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 like she really needs to wear that stuffed costume, but let's not tsukkomi about that.

 [Anyway...
-What the heck are you suddenly doing, Kaito-san!!?!
-From which outlandish kingdom are you, stripping a girl in the middle of the day like this!!?!]
+What the heck are you suddenly doing, Kaito-san?!
+From which outlandish kingdom are you, stripping a girl in the middle of the day like this?!]

 [N-No, I also don't know what just happened... or rather, don't describe it in a way that would cause misunderstanding!!!
 You were only stripped off your stuffed